dy1z/docs/content/docs/development/build-process.md

 ## 5. Compile and output templates

-Each template is parsed and compiled in place, in your destination directory:
+Each Template is parsed and compiled in place, in your destination directory:

 1. Maizzle reads the Template file